frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

 - The i/macOS injector no longer fails when an agent entrypoint returns instantly.
 - Better error message about needing Gadget for jailed iOS.
-- Fix target crash when Windows DLL injection fails.
+- Improved error-handling in the Windows injector to avoid crashing the target process when our DLL injection fails.
 Kudos [@dasraf9][]!
-- Fix injection into live newborn targets on i/macOS, and bug where we'd treat suspended processes as needing to be prepared for injection, regardless of whether they actually need it.
+- Support for injection into live newborn targets on i/macOS, and also no longer treating suspended processes as needing to be prepared for injection, regardless of whether they actually need it.
 - Improved iOS fault tolerance, handling frontmost iOS app name query failing.
 - Improved Android fault tolerance, handling *zygote* and *system_server* processes dying without having to restart *frida-server*.